qvcodefriend/qvcodefriend.github.io/README.md

 ## Code Friend

-Code Friend is a Xcode extension that offers many utilities for a variety of usages.
+Code Friend is an Xcode extension that contains many utilities for a variety of usages.

 [Mac App Store](https://itunes.apple.com/cn/app/code-friend/id1441249580)